sjwarren91/Engineering-Challenge/README.md

 # Black.AI Engineering Design Challenge
 ## Design Considerations
 As the part number for the PSU was included in the design challenge, it was fairly easy to find the datasheet and installation manual for the CUS30M-12 PSU after a quick google search.
-The datasheet was used to direct some of the major design considerations for the enclosure.
+The datasheet and installation manual were used to direct some of the major design considerations for the enclosure.
 Below is a list of all design considerations and the reasoning behind them.

 **1. Enclosure Manufacturing Considerations**